Equilibrium sequences of differentially rotating stars with post-merger-like rotational profiles: Acknowledgements

 \section{Acknowledgements}

-We thank Gabriele Bozzola and Wolfgang Kastaun for useful discussions and Giovanni Camelio, Tim Dietrich, Stephan Rosswog and Bryn Haskell for advanced sharing of a manuscript on a related topic and for comments on our manuscript.
+We are grateful to the anonymous referee for useful comments that significantly improved the final version of the manuscript.
+We also thank Gabriele Bozzola and Wolfgang Kastaun for useful discussions and Giovanni Camelio, Tim Dietrich, Stephan Rosswog and Bryn Haskell for advanced sharing of a manuscript on a related topic and for comments on our manuscript.
+PI gratefully acknowledges support by a Virgo-EGO Scientific Forum (VESF) PhD fellowship.
 The authors gratefully acknowledge the Italian Istituto Nazionale di Fisica Nucleare (INFN), the French Centre National de la Recherche Scientifique (CNRS) and the Netherlands Organization for Scientific Research, for the construction and operation of the Virgo detector and the creation and support of the EGO consortium.
-The authors also gratefully acknowledge research support from these agencies as well as by the Spanish Agencia Estatal de Investigaci\'on, the Consellera d'Innovaci\'o, Universitats, Ci\`encia i Societat Digital de la Generalitat Valenciana and the CERCA Programme Generalitat de Catalunya, Spain, the National Science Centre of Poland and the Foundation for Polish Science (FNP), the European Commission, the Hungarian Scientific Research Fund (OTKA), the French Lyon Institute of Origins (LIO), the Belgian Fonds de la Recherche Scientifique (FRS-FNRS), Actions de Recherche Concertées (ARC) and Fonds Wetenschappelijk Onderzoek – Vlaanderen (FWO), Belgium.